William Henry Drew (missionary)

 William Henry Drew was a 19th-century Christian missionary to India who rendered the Tirukkural into English.
 However, he translated only the first 630 couplets of the Tirukkural.

 Work

-William Henry Drew rendered the Tirukkural into English in prose form and first published it in 1840.
+William Henry Drew was a missionary of the London Society in Madras.
+Drew rendered the Tirukkural into English in prose form and first published it in 1840.
 Of the 133 chapters of the Kural text, Drew translated only the first 63 chapters.
 The first edition also included the original Tamil text, Parimelazhagar's commentary, Ramanuja Kavirayar's amplification of the commentary, in addition to Drew's English prose renderings.
 Drew's rendering closely followed the commentary of Parimelalakar and thus almost remained close to the original work of Valluvar.
 In 1852, John Lazarus revised Drew's work (Chapters 1 through 63) and published it after completing the remaining portion of the Kural text, beginning from Chapter 64 through Chapter 133.
 Thus, Drew and Lazarus together made the first complete prose translation of the Tirukkural available in English.